kotopanjang/url_shortener/README.md

 #### Redirect
-Acecss your short url and redirrect to original/long url
+Acecss your short URl and redirrect to original/long URl
 ```
 /redirect?{short url}
 ```